adumont/adumont.github.io/calculators.md

 ## TI-59

 Introduced in May 1977, the TI-59 is an early programmable calculator.
-Like its antcecesor teh SR-52, the TI-59 has an onboard magnetic card reader, and also a slot to add Solid State Software ("ROM Program Modules").
+Like its ancestor the SR-52, the TI-59 has an onboard magnetic card reader and also a slot to add one Solid State Software cardridge ("ROM Program Modules").

 ![](../assets/img/ti-59/20240407_191930.jpg)

 I acquired this TI-59 in April 2024.
 It was assembled in Holland in 1977.
 With it, I have the original pouch, two books and a booklet (in french), the Master Library Module, and 4 magnetic cards.
-Unfortunately this unit is not working any more (for now).
+Unfortunately this unit is not functional anymore at the moment.

 ## TI-52

-The TI-52 adds base arithmetics and conversion, as well as complex numbers.
+Similar to the TI-30 Galaxy, the TI-52 adds base arithmetics and conversion, as well as simple operations with complex numbers.

 ![](../assets/img/ti-52.2.jpg)